How Much Cyber Insurance Does Your Business Need?

 The growing severity of cyber incidents like ransomware, which has seen a ransom payout increase of 311% in 2020, has sent premiums soaring.
 Some insurance carriers increased by as much as 25%, according to a Reuters report.

-That's where cyber insurance comes in.
-It can help offset the impact of an attack and help you recover from major incidents.
-Something that, according to Reinmuth, makes it worth the cost.
+Still, cyber insurance can help offset the impact of an attack and help you recover from major incidents - something that could make it worth the cost.

 - Who needs cyber insurance?